markstringer-dti/markstringer-dti.github.io/dti.md

 Any kind of tool that can be used to make a Kanban board (Trello or even Jira) works for this.
 All you need is a list of the big things that need to go into the product.
 They you need a way of ordering them so that some of these things are being dealt with "Now."
 Then some of them are "Next."
 Finally, some of them are "Later."
 You might also have a column for "Done."

 As I said, this is fine also, so long as it's maintained.
-If it's written once and then never looked at, it's just been thrown in the information oubliette, it's a waste of time.
+If it's written once and then never looked at, it's just been thrown in the bin, it's a waste of time.

-One occasion that I've found works well, is the mid-sprint check.
+One occasion that I've found works well, for looking at the roadmap, is the mid-sprint check.
 I don't know quite why I've found that this works, but it does.
 After checking how things are going in the current sprint, the team looks at the roadmap.
 Actually, what the team does with the roadmap leads me on to my nearly final artefact "Maybe a burnup."

 ##### Maybe a burnup

-It's interesting that this might be a bit of "Agile" practice that I'm most proud of.
-It's the bit that has worked best for me.
+It's interesting that this might be a bit of "Agile" practice that I like best.
+It's the bit that has worked well for me.
 But it's also the bit that I'm a bit ashamed of and a bit nervous about.
 It's also something that I feel might get me drummed out of the Scrum Master guild or whatever the secret society of Scrum Masters would be called.

 Here's the situation.
 We were six or seven months into a greenfield, brand new, project.
 There'd been some vague discussions at the beginning of the project about deadlines, but no definite date had been mentioned.
 Then, all of a sudden, there was an absolutely definite date.
 Fortunately, it was about twelve months away.
 But by that date we had to have a system that could do enough of what the existing system did to turn the old system off and the new system on.